zviadm/celoterminal/buildhax/README.md

 * web3:
 ** web3 is fixed to same version as what @celo/connect & @celo/contractkit use.

-* @celo/... v4.x.x and @ledgerhq/hw-app-eth@5.11.0:
-** These packages are held back because later versions no longer work with Ledger.
-** Upgrades cause: "EthAppPleaseEnableContractData" errors.

 * resolutions:
 ** @celo/connect & @celo/contractkit must exist only as a single version in node_modules.